 Have you ever gone shopping and dealt with an employee who clearly did not want to be there?
 Of course you have.
 Likewise, it’s evident when employees are not only brand advocates, but likely, customers themselves.
 For example, at Cabela’s, the frontline staff (also known as Outfitters) are more than just salespeople and cashiers—they’re experienced adventurers with a passion for the outdoors.
 Further, Outfittersare experts in the department in which they work, allowing them to elicit each customer’s individual needs and give personalized advice.
 Employees are an extension of your brand, and trust me, your customers have taken notice.
 Creating products, processes, and a culture aligned with your brand’s identity is infectious.
 When leaders and frontline employees identify with and advocate for your brand, they will create experiences that exceed customer expectations.

 There’s no simpler way to build customer-brand identity and loyalty than through experiences that are meaningful and authentic to that specific, co-created brand identity.
-In the hospitality industry, nobody does this better than Cracker Barrel.
+In the hospitality industry, nobody does this better than a major North American Quick Service Brand.
 This home away from home is modeled after a traditional Southern general store with a singular mission: pleasing people.
 So rather than waiting for your table in a sterile holding area or on a cramped bench, guests can browse aisles of delicious country goodness, creating a seamless retail + dining journey—nary found anywhere else.
 Experiences that are unique to your brand’s culture, are meaningful to guests, and show you care about your customers are worth their weight in CX gold.